cytoscape/cytoscape.js/documentation/md/core/init.md

 **layout** : A plain object that specifies layout options.
 Which layout is initially run is specified by the `name` field.
 Refer to a layout's documentation for the options it supports.

 **zoom** : The initial zoom level of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.
+You can set **minZoom** and **maxZoom** to set restrictions on the zoom level.

 **pan** : The initial panning position of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.